Internal Robustness of Growth Rate data: Conclusions

 \acknowledgments

 B.S. acknowledges help from CONICYT.
 Powered@NLHPC: This research was partially supported by the supercomputing infrastructure of the NLHPC (ECM-02).
-He also acknowledges the hospitality of the IFT in Madrid during the Spring semester of 2018.
+He also acknowledges the hospitality of the IFT in Madrid.

 S.N. acknowledges support from the Research Project FPA2015-68048-03-3P [MINECO-FEDER], the Centro de Excelencia Severo Ochoa Program SEV-2016-0597 and from the Ram\'{o}n y Cajal program through Grant No. RYC-2014-15843.